gautham71298/becsemasacademy/README.md

 # becsemasacademy

-This is an Educational Website.
+This is an Educational Website(Prototype)

     BRILLIANCE EDUCATION CENTER
     SEMAS ACADEMY